-- the peace and quiet of any person or family of ordinary sensitivity within the vicinity of the noise. - d) It shall be unlawful to own or possess dogs or cats which, by the nature of their maintenance or by the numbers of the same shall create an offensive odor so as to be objectionable to any person of ordinary sensitivity living within the vicinity of the odor. - 2-402 Running at large-Prohibited; exceptions. - a) It shall be unlawful for any person to own, keep or harbor any dog and to permit or allow the dog to run at large within the county.
-For the purpose of this section, any dog shall be deemed to have been permitted or allowed by its owner to run at large when a complaint is filed that alleges the animal is found outside the real property lines of the owner and not effectively under the control of its owner. - b) Official use of dogs by any governmental unit shall be deemed in compliance with subsection (a) of this section. - c) An owner, while participating in or training for obedience classes or trials, shall be deemed to be in compliance with subsection (a) of this section.
-Evidence of this shall be shown by the fact that the dog and owner are going through standard obedience exercises, the owner has a leash on the owner's person, and the dog is under immediate control.
-The dog's tags must be readily available on the owner's person.
+2-402 Running at large-Prohibited; exceptions.

+- a) It shall be unlawful for any person to own, keep or harbor any Dog and to permit or allow the Dog to run at large within the county.
+For the purpose of this section, any Dog shall be deemed to have been permitted or allowed by its Owner to run at large when a complaint is filed that alleges the animal is found outside the real property lines of the Owner or property lines of a property upon which the Dog is permitted to be and not effectively under the control of its Owner. - b) Official use of Dogs by any governmental unit shall be deemed in compliance with subsection (a) of this section. - c) An Owner, while participating in or training for obedience classes or trials, shall be deemed to be in compliance with subsection (a) of this section.
+Evidence of this shall be shown by the fact that the Dog and Owner are going through standard obedience exercises, the Owner has a leash on the Owner's person, and the Dog is under immediate control.
+The Dog's tags must be readily available on the Owner's person.